1 Name and Objectives

 Temporary Member - Any member of the Management Committee may authorise a Temporary membership for persons with sailing interests.
 They have no voting or guest rights and no access to the members' only area of the website.
 The fees will be fixed by the Committee and such members will have full use of the clubhouse facilities and the use of a space in the dinghy park subject to availability.
 Temporary membership will normally be restricted to three consecutive weeks in any one year.
 They will not be eligible to collect race trophies restricted to Club members.
 Visitors from other sailing clubs taking part in events or races will be Temporary members for the duration of the event and their names and contact details will be recorded in the Visitors' Book.
 The Membership Secretary must be given details of all Temporary Members.

-Friend of Slaughden - Available to Full Members who no longer wish to sail and to new Members who just wish to support the Club and join in occasional shore-based activities.
+Friend of Slaughden - Available to Full Members who no longer wish to sail and to new Members who just wish to support the Club and join in occasional shore-based activities with no restriction on social events held in the clubhouse.
 Friend of Slaughden membership is granted at the discretion of the Membership Secretary or Management Committee where an application is considered valid and within the spirit of the Club.
 A Friend of Slaughden will be welcome at the Club, receive the newsletter and other relevant communications and may attend General Meetings, but will have no voting or guest rights.

 Friend of Slaughden Membership is reviewed annually.